-Encouragement to Tell (Disclosure by pupils being bullied) It is important that we create an atmosphere in school where anyone who is being bullied, or others who know about it, feel that they will be listened to, and that action taken will be swift and sensitive to their needs.
+Encouragement to Tell (Disclosure by pupils being bullied)

+It is important that we create an atmosphere in school where anyone who is being bullied, or others who know about it, feel that they will be listened to, and that action taken will be swift and sensitive to their needs.
 Disclosure (telling an adult) can be direct and open or indirect and anonymous.
 Everyone must realise that not telling means that bullying or harassment is likely to continue.
-Rights respecting assemblies, circle time and SEAL reinforce the children's rights to be listened to as does the anti-bullying week in KS2.
+Rights respecting assemblies, circle time and PSHE reinforce the children's rights to be listened to as does the work in antibullying week.